DexTrac-Devlin/chainlinkIndexer/README.md

 `cd concordAgent`

-2. Open and modify the `.env` file and update the environment variables as needed:
+2. Copy `.env.example` to `.env` and update the environment variables as needed:

+`cp .env.example .env`

 `nano .env`